 Existing traffic volumes are depicted in the North Village Specific Plan Existing Plus Project Travel Impact Analysis (LSA Associates, Inc., Revised June 22, 2000).
 As shown, the highest traffic volumes in the community are found on Main Street between Minaret Road and Old Mammoth Road, with 15,900 to 16,400 vehicles per typical winter Saturday.
 The second-busiest street is Old Mammoth Road between Chateau Road and Main Street with 9,400 to 11,500 vehicles per typical winter Saturday.
 Traffic volumes on all other roadways are f than 10,000 vehicles per day.

-TABLE 8: Factors Affecting Travel Demand in Mammoth Lakes

-Existing Persons At One Time

-Permanent 7,570

-Seasonal 2,265

-Visitor and 2nd Homeowner 24,432

-Total 34,267

-Number of Visitors at Each Ski Area Portal

-(Average Saturday 2004)

-January February

-Little Eagle 2,500 2,625

-Canyon Lodge 4,300 4,750

-Main Lodge 6,080 6,575